AndreiTuta/CV/Readme.md

-# Redeveloping this page!SHoul be up and running by Friday
+# Redeveloping this page!
+Should be up and running by Friday
 <!-- ## Andrei Tuta

 ### Hi,this is my portfolio with a little info on my background.